Income Tax Return 2025 in Spain: 2026 campaign

-The 2025 income tax return is one of the main tax obligations for employees and self-employed workers in Spain.
-During the annual campaign — held between April and June — taxpayers must declare their income and withholdings from the previous year.
+The 2025 income tax return is filed during Spain's 2026 tax campaign.
+It covers income, withholdings and deductions from the 2025 tax year, while the official filing window runs between April and June 2026.
 With our net salary calculator, you can estimate your IRPF withholdings and anticipate whether you will have to pay more or receive a refund.

 Taxpayers are required to file a return if their income exceeds: